 This supplement combines two potent immune nutrients in one: vitamin D3 and the essential fatty acids EPA and DHA.
 Vitamin D deficiency has been associated with increased infections.

-Nordic Naturals Omega 3D pairs 1000 IU of vitamin D3 with omega 3 fatty acids from wild, sustainably sourced fish making each capsule primed for efficient digestion and absorption.
-In addition to 1000 IU of vitamin D3, this product provides 745 mg of eicosapentaenoic acid (EPA) and 500 mg docosahexaenoic acid (DHA) per serving; both of these amounts are at the higher end of suggested daily intake.
+Nordic Naturals Omega-3D pairs 1,000 IU of vitamin D3 with omega-3 fatty acids from wild, sustainably sourced fish, making each capsule primed for efficient digestion and absorption.
+In addition to 1,000 IU of vitamin D3, this product provides 745 milligrams of eicosapentaenoic acid (EPA) and 500 milligrams docosahexaenoic acid (DHA) per serving; both of these amounts are at the higher end of the suggested daily intake.
 The combination of vitamin D3 and EPA/DHA packs a potent punch to support overall immunity.